codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-raziyeh/README.md

     - .gitignore
     - .eslintrc
     - README.md
-    - package.json

 ## Getting Started
-- In terminal enter : node server.js
+- In terminal enter : you can in package.json file set the property "start": "DEBUG='book*' node server.js" and in Terminal just type : **npm run start"
+- npm run start
 - also you can run gulp
 - for run tests in terminal enter:
     - gulp  OR